-The Labor Code recognizes the right to strike by unions.
+The Labor Code recognizes the right of unions to strike.
 Strikes can only involve the peaceful interruption of the work carried out by the employees.
 Strikes in essential services, such as utilities, communications and hospitals, are illegal.

 Before striking, unions must give a 10-day notice to the Ministry of Labor stating the following: